 1. Define the scope of the user access audit

-Defining the scope of the user access review process is essential.
-With a defined scope and plan, you can conduct the audit efficiently, timely, and systematically.
-Consider prioritizing accounts for a review of user access rights according to risk profiles to accelerate the process and make it more efficient.
+Сlearly identify which applications, systems, resources, and accounts will be reviewed.
+With a defined scope and plan, you can conduct the audit efficiently and systematically.
+Prioritize accounts to be reviewed according to risk profiles to accelerate the process and make it more efficient.

 2. Revoke permissions of ex-employees

-During user access reviews, consider paying close attention to whether former employees’ accounts are still active in your network.
-You may want to have a list of employees who have resigned since the previous user access review report to ensure their access rights are terminated.
-However, revoking user access rights immediately after resignation is the safest option.
+Be sure you are paying close attention to whether former employees’ accounts are still active in your network.
+Refer to a list of employees who have resigned since the previous user access review report to ensure their access rights are terminated.
+Ultimately, revoking user access rights immediately after resignation is the safest option.

 You can easily revoke former employees’ permissions with Syteca — a comprehensive cybersecurity platform that allows you to manage user accounts and access rights with a couple of clicks.